-In model-based control, a planner uses a system description to create a plan that will realize production goals.
-The same model can be used by model-based diagnosis to indirectly infer the condition of components in a system from partially informative sensors.
-Existing work has demonstrated that diagnosis can be used to adapt the control of a system to changes in its components, however diagnosis must either make inferences from passive observations of production plans, or production must be halted to take specific diagnostic actions.
-In this paper, we observe that the declarative nature of model-based control allows the planner to achieve production goals in multiple ways.
-We show that this flexibility can be exploited by an efficient informed search that produces diagnostic production plans that simultaneously achieve production goals while generating additional information about component conditions.
-Experiments on a model of an industrial digital printing press confirm that the theoretical increase in information can be realized on practical systems and used to obtain higher productivity than a decoupled combination of planning and diagnosis.
+In model-based production, a planner uses a system description to create a plan that achieves production goals.
+The same description can be used by model-based diagnosis to infer the condition of components in a system from partially informative sensors.
+Prior work has demonstrated that diagnosis can be used to adapt the production to changes in its components.
+However, diagnosis must either make inferences from passive observations during production, or production must be halted to take diagnostic actions.
+We observe that the declarative nature of the model-based approach allows the planner to achieve production goals in multiple ways.
+This flexibility is exploited with a novel paradigm we call pervasive diagnosis which constructs informative production plans that simultaneously achieve production goals while uncovering additional information about the condition of components.
+We present an efficient heuristic search for these informative production plans and show through experiments on a model of an industrial digital printing press that the theoretical increase in long run productivity can be realized on practical real-time systems.
+We obtain higher long-run productivity than a decoupled combination of planning and diagnosis.

 Kuhn, L.; Price, R.; Do, M. B.; Liu, J. J.; Zhou, R.; Schmidt, T.; de Kleer, J. Pervasive diagnosis.
 IEEE Transactions on Systems, Man and Cybernetics - A. 2010 September; 40 (5): 932-944.